pepopowitz/getting-unstuck/slides/stitched.md

 Write unit tests against that function

-Can help you narrow down what's working and what's not
+Can help you narrow down whether this functionality is the problem

 ---

+Trail: 2.
+Isolate, Write Tests

+## Integration tests

+TODO: drawing of integration tests

+---

+Trail: 2.
+Isolate, Write Tests

+## End-to-end tests

+TODO: drawing of e2e tests

+Notes:

+Easier to write in ruby/rails

+---

+Layout: Summary
-Trail: Isolate
+Trail: 2.
+Isolate

 ## Break down problems

 Notes:

-Common thread for "isolate" strategies ^^^
+Common thread for "isolation" strategies ^^^
 ---
 Layout: module
+# 3. Escape
-## Escape The Problem
+# The Problem
 ---

-Trail: Escape
+Trail: 3.
+Escape

-### Relax
+## Relax

 Notes:

 Take a shower, take a nap, ....

+---

+Trail: 3.
+Escape, Relax, Why?

+TODO - illustrate how changing context helps your brain explore new ideas

+Notes:

 http://mentalfloss.com/article/52586/why-do-our-best-ideas-come-us-shower
 A. In creativity research, we refer to the three Bs—for the bathtub, the bed and the bus—places where ideas have famously and suddenly emerged.
 When we take time off from working on a problem, we change what we're doing and our context, and that can activate different areas of our brain.
 If the answer wasn't in the part of the brain we were using, it might be in another.
 If we're lucky, in the next context we may hear or see something that relates—distantly—to the problem that we had temporarily put aside.

 ---

-Trail: Escape
+Trail: 3.
+Escape

-### Physical exercise
+## Physical exercise

+---

+Trail: 3.
+Escape, Physical Exercise

-find research on this
+TODO: find research on this

 https://www.newyorker.com/tech/annals-of-technology/walking-helps-us-think
 https://www.ncbi.nlm.nih.gov/pubmed/20890449

 ---

-Trail: Escape
+Trail: 3.
+Escape

-### Other hobbies
+## Other hobbies

+Notes:

+Similar effects to resting - our brain explores new ideas

+this is a very individualized strategy - ash plays guitar

 ---

-Trail: Escape
+Trail: 3.
+Escape

-### Move on to another problem
+## Move on to another problem

 Notes: